Locksmith

 Best Rated

-Asked by Jake over 8 years ago
+Asked by spookycc about 8 years ago

 Keyed lever lock.
 The inside turn knob stuck in horizontal position.
 I can not lock the door.
 I can temove the inside lever with 3/32 but outside lever screw must be stripped as no result.
 If I can not fix how do I remove entire lock without being ab

-Asked by Wally about 8 years ago
+Asked by Wally over 8 years ago

 Is this a Kwickset lock?
 If so, that is a fairly common problem.
 You probably just need to replace it.
 You shouldn't need to take off the front lever in order to remove it from the door.
 After you take the inside lever off, the trim plate covering the inside screws should either pop straight off by prying underneath a small cutout under the plate against the door, or twisting it counterclockwise a short turn, then it will pull off.
 All depend on brand & model.
 That would have been helpful.